Edward Hines Jr. Veterans Administration Hospital

-The Edward Hines Jr. Veterans Administration Hospital is a second-generation Veterans Health Administration hospital in Hines, Illinois, United States.
+The Edward Hines Jr. Veterans Administration Hospital is a second-generation Veterans Health Administration hospital in Cook County, Illinois, United States.
 It encompasses 174 acre on its campus and leases an additional 60 acre to the Loyola University Medical Center.

 Construction began in 1918 on land donated by the Edward Hines Lumber Company that was originally Speedway Park, a board track racecourse.
 The building was originally intended to house casualties from World War I, and Hines wanted the building to serve as a hospital after the war.
 Hines was successful in lobbying the United States Congress to take over the facility as a veterans hospital in 1920.
 In 2013, 45 acre of the campus, including the Old Airmail and Postal Service Buildings from the Maywood Air Mail Field, were listed on the National Register of Historic Places as a historic district.